emberjs/guides/README.md

 You don't need to know Ruby or install its dependencies to help out.
 Simply follow the Docker container instructions below to install and run locally.

-First, install [Docker](https://www.docker.com/) and leave it running.
+First, install [Docker and Compose](https://store.docker.com/search?offering=community&type=edition) and leave it running.

 Next, the commands below will install all necessary dependencies for the Guides app and start a server.
 This will take a little while to run,